 - Check to see if your apps give you control over when the GPS is engaged.

 Some apps have excellent battery management settings, most do not.
 For example ViewRanger and Gaia GPS have a setting that allows you to activate the GPS only on demand,

 whereas most apps run the GPS whenever the app is open.
 With ViewRanger or Gaia GPS, you can open the app and study the route without running the GPS, but still easily get your current location when you need it by tapping the Locate-Me icon.

 - Beware of Auto-Lock.

 Under iPhone->Settings->General you’ll find Auto-Lock.
-After the user-specified duration of inactivity, the iPhone automatically goes to sleep as a battery conservation measure (since the display itself is a big battery drain).
+After the user-specified duration of inactivity, the iPhone automatically goes to sleep.

 - Keep the iPhone warm.